Table of Contents

 Django console crontab page

-SWIRL AI Connect, Enterprise Edition, supports a 5 minute service expiration schedule.
-Please contact support for more information.
+Enterprise Edition supports a 5-minute expiration schedule.
+Please contact support for details.

-If you change the crontab entry in the database and don't change the CELERY_BEAT_SCHEDULE as well, that schedule will be restored if/when you restart SWIRL.
+If you modify crontab in the database without updating CELERY_BEAT_SCHEDULE, the original schedule will be restored when SWIRL restarts.

 Search Subscriber Service

-By default, the Subscriber service runs every four hours.
-The frequency is defined in the Django settings:
+• By default, the service runs every 4 hours.

 CELERY_BEAT_SCHEDULE = {